Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 Reflection for You: What family or ancestral patterns do you notice repeating in your life?

-Consider listening to my podcast episode Un-Patterning the Patterns: A Breakdown for insights and tools on recognizing and breaking generational cycles.
+Consider listening to my podcast episode Un-Patterning the Patterns: A Breakdown for tools on recognizing and breaking generational cycles.

 2. The Influence of Ancestral Healing on Parental Relationships